angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 Doishy:

-> 3-2 overall but a fun day nonethless.
+> 3-2 overall but a fun day nonetheless.
 Nice gloating point to note: My
 > Standstill deck piloted by my friend Alex came second.
 His Semi finals match
 > was so glorious with Game 1 of it (vs Maverick) ending with his Opp having 0
 > permanents on the field and 2 cards (one was Teeg) in hand.
 Maindeck
-> Crucible + Ghost Quarter + EE is so beautifull!
+> Crucible + Ghost Quarter + EE is so beautiful!
 ANT won the event so gratz to
 > Ben :)
 >
 > It was great meeting ApeOfJustice (though it transpires we had met before in
-> years gone by) and I look fowards to schooling any other Doomsdayers in
+> years gone by) and I look forwards to schooling any other Doomsdayers in
 > superior combat maths at GP Brum (look forward to my 0-8 drop report).